Royal Army Medical College: History

 The site, including that of the Tate Gallery (which opened in 1897), was previously occupied by the Millbank Prison from 1821 to the late 19th century.
 The college was built by John Henry Townsend and Wilfred Ainslie in Imperial Baroque style.
 They also designed the adjoining Regimental Officers' Mess and Commandant's House, in French Renaissance style.
 The buildings were opened by King Edward VII and Queen Alexandra on 15 May 1907.
 A statue of Sir James McGrigor, the father of army medicine, originally at the Royal Hospital, Chelsea was moved to the grounds in 1907 and then moved again to the Royal Military Academy Sandhurst in 2000.

 Queen Alexandra Military Hospital was built to the north of the Tate Gallery and opened in 1905.
 Sir Cooper Perry was knighted in 1903 for helping set up the college.

 During the First World War the college was used to prepare vaccines, including a vaccine against typhoid which was developed at the college.
 The college also researched into protection against chemical warfare including the development of gas masks here.
-In the second World War, the college provided courses in tropical medicine.
+In the Second World War, the college provided courses in tropical medicine.
 The college was seriously damaged in 1941 by bombs and the walls of the Tate Gallery nearby still show signs of the damage.

-The Royal Army Medical College became the post graduate training wing of the Royal Defence Medical College in April 1996.
+The Royal Army Medical College was renamed the Royal Defence Medical College on 1 April 1996, offering tri-service post graduate training in a variety of disciplines, including military surgery, medicine, pathology, psychiatry, preventative medicine, entomology, general practice and dental sciences.

-After teaching transferred to the Royal Hospital Haslar in Gosport in 1999, the college closed and the buildings were subsequently occupied by the Chelsea College of Arts.
+After teaching transferred to the Royal Hospital Haslar in Gosport in 1999, the college was removed to Fort Blockhouse.
+The former buildings on Millbank were subsequently occupied by the Chelsea College of Arts.